 In comparison to the traditional media buying, programmatic is a more efficient solution due to the automated nature of the technology.
 By avoiding manual operation tasks, advertisers can spend their marketing budgets more expeditiously, displaying ads to the audiences, which are most likely to be interested in those ads.
 Advertisers minimize the amount of wasted media, enhancing the overall efficiency of the campaign by exposing an ad to the right person at the right time and context.

 Meanwhile, publishers also benefit from maximizing the value of their inventory by selling it to the highest bidder in RTB auctions.
 Publishers are in charge of what kind advertising will appear on the web page in terms of content, format, product design, and even colors.
+By the way, here is the guide to website and blog traffic monetization for publishers.

 Transparent pricing and cost efficiency: